thiagobossardi/thiagobossardi.github.io/README.md

 ## Professional Development
 **Google Data Analytics Certificate**

-*(practical-based program that covers the fundamentals of Data Analytics: Advanced knowledge of spreadsheets, SQL, Tableau, and R, and how to prepare, process, analyze and share data)*
+<sub>*(practical-based program that covers the fundamentals of Data Analytics: Advanced knowledge of spreadsheets, SQL, Tableau, and R, and how to prepare, process, analyze and share data)*</sub>

 **CFA Institute – Investment Foundations Programme**

-*(Grounding knowledge in the principles of finance, ethics, and investments within a global investment industry)*
+<sub>*(Grounding knowledge in the principles of finance, ethics, and investments within a global investment industry)*</sub>

 ## Projects